 Regardless of the amount of study completed in a previous institution, Bar-Ilan University requires that all students complete a minimum of 22 academic creditswithin the university itself.
 In addition, any other prerequisites to graduate (eg. English as a Second Language, Ulpan, Fundamentals of Judaic Studies Exam) still apply.

 Furthermore, quotas exist for the different type of credits that may be transferred:

 Depending on their track, students are required to do a certain number of academic credits within their department at BIU.
 The minimum required credits per track are as follows:

-- Major: At least 10 of 30 required credits must be done in Bar-Ilan.
+- Structured Major: At least 10 of 25 required credits in each major.